dayanandbarage/git-practice/README.md

 - git stash pop - pulls the changes into the current branch, the stash list remains
 - git log --oneline --all - shows all the branches commits in oneline
 - git merge - Merges the changes between the different branches
+- git remote add - to add remote repository
+- git push - to push the details
 ## Practicing the -m command

 ## Commit Messages are important, they will show you what happened exactly.